COV-IRT/microbial/README.md

 <img src="https://github.com/MADscientist314/COVIRT19_Microbial/blob/master/images/coverphoto.png">

-# Analysis of 2019 Novel Coronavirus (SARS-CoV-2) Metatransciptomic Data
+# Analysis of 2019 Novel Coronavirus (SARS-CoV-2) Metatranscriptomic Data
-# COVIRT19 Microbial subgroup git repo
+# COVIRT19 Microbial subgroup
-This is the version control repo for COVIRT19 microbial subgroup code on the TACC cluster
+This is the version control repository for COVIRT19 microbial subgroup code on the TACC cluster

 Please see the Groups.io page for more detaials about this effort: https://covirt19.org/g/microbial